howed-neighbor/CS467/README.md

   Salting: This is a randomized string concatenated with the password before hashing, to ensure that if the hashing mechanism is compromised, an attacker can't automatically solve for all the other passwords in the database.

   Hashing: This increases the complexity of the plaintext password before saving it to our database, ensuring someone with access to the database can't read the plaintext version of the password.

+  These changes are impemented on the hardened site (requires connection to OSU VPN):
+  <a href="http://flip3.engr.oregonstate.edu:47774/">[LINK TO WEB APP]</a>

   ---